President Jokowi Inaugurates Kwarnas and LPK Kwarnas Scout Directorate for 2023-2028 Service Period - ExBulletin

 In his statement after the inauguration, Kwarnas Chairman Budi Waseso expressed his gratitude for the trust placed in him by President Jokowi.
 He also considers Scouting to be a forum to educate the younger generation for the Indonesian nation.

-Also present at the inauguration ceremony were Vice President Ma'ruf Amin, Deputy Chairman of the Supreme Court Sunarto, Chairman of Commission I of the DPR RI Meutya Hafid, Deputy Chairman of the Supreme Agency for controls Hendra Susanto, as well as a number of vice-presidents of the MPR RI, namely Hidayat Nur Wahid, Fadel Muhammad and Sjarifuddin Hasan.
+Also present at the inauguration ceremony were Vice President Maruf Amin, Deputy Chairman of the Supreme Court Sunarto, Chairman of Commission I of the DPR RI Meutya Hafid, Deputy Chairman of the Supreme Audit Agency Hendra Susanto, as well as a number of MPR vice-presidents.
+RI, namely Hidayat Nur Wahid, Fadel Muhammad and Sjarifuddin Hassan.

 |